devlooped/GitInfo/src/GitInfo/readme.txt

            Defaults to empty value (no ignoring).

   $(GitNameRevOptions): Options passed to git name-rev when finding
               a branch name for the current commit (Detached head).
-              The default is '--refs=refs/heads/*'
+The default is '--refs=refs/heads/* --no-undefined --alwas'
-              meaning branch names only.
-For legacy behavior where
+              meaning branch names only, falling back to commit hash.
-              $(GitBranch) for detached head can also be a tag name, use '--refs=refs/*'.
+              For legacy behavior where $(GitBranch) for detached head can also be a tag name, use '--refs=refs/*'.
               Refs can be included and excluded, see git name-rev docs.

   $(GitTagRegex): Regular expression used with git describe to filter the tags